dotnet/docs-maui/docs/user-interface/controls/border.md

 };
 ```

-In this example, a border with rounded top-left and bottom-right corners is drawn around a `Label`.
+In this example, a border with rounded top-left and bottom-right corners is drawn around a <xref:Microsoft.Maui.Controls.Label>.
 The border shape is defined as a <xref:Microsoft.Maui.Controls.Shapes.RoundRectangle> object, whose `CornerRadius` property is set to a `Thickness` value that enables independent control of each corner of the rectangle:

 :::image type="content" source="media/border/border.png" alt-text="Border around a Label screenshot.":::